Page Reviewed / Updated - September 27, 2020

-2) Expatriate Communities – Through central and coastal Mexico are communities in which large numbers of American and Canadian retirees reside.
-Assisted living residences have opened in these locations to serve those retirees with diminished capacities or in many cases the elderly parents of recent retirees.
+2) Expatriate Communities – Through central and coastal Mexico are communities in which large numbers of American and Canadian retirees live.
+Assisted living residences have opened in these locations to serve those retirees with diminished capacities or, in many cases, the elderly parents of recent retirees.
 Cities like Puerto Vallarta, San Miguel, Ajijic, Lake Chapala and Cabo San Lucas have large numbers of American expats and offer assisted living residences.

 Assisted living in Mexico costs approximately $1,000 - $2,000 per month.
 Unlike the American model of assisted living where the costs tend to spiral upward as care needs increase, most Mexican assisted living residences charge a flat monthly fee regardless of care requirements.
 Assisted living in the United States has a national average cost of $3,700 per month.
 Yet regional variances within the US mean that persons living on the East or West coasts and in densely populated urban centers tend to pay closer to $5,000 - $6,000 per month.

 It is worth noting that the $1,000 - $2,000 per month estimate is for assisted living residences that are targeting Americans as their clients.
 There are less expensive options that cater to Mexican nationals that cost $500 - $1,000 per month.
 However, it is our experience that most Americans would not feel comfortable residing in these types of residences.

 It is difficult to make care quality comparisons between Mexican and American assisted living residences.
 Largely because there is so much variation in care quality within the US.
 If required to generalize, it is safe to say that the care quality of assisted living residences in Mexico that are targeting American residents is on-par with the care quality in the average American assisted living community.